 Fueling the fire even further was the proliferation of employee-owned mobile devices, where the employee became used to completely controlling both hardware and software.

 Users were quickly discovering it was a lot faster and easier to download their own applications and services, as opposed to waiting for their IT department to source, implement and approve the latest and greatest.

-80% of workers admit to using SaaS applications at work without IT approval (Source: McAfee)
+In fact, 80% of workers admit to using unsanctioned applications at work without IT approval (Source: McAfee).

 Whatever the reason, shadow IT poses a real cyber security risk in the business world.

 Each unsanctioned device or application removes an important layer of the “security blanket” and increases the risk of compromise.
 This is even more important in highly regulated industries.